pascalgolec/StructuralDDP.jl/docs/src/index.md

 ### Prebuilding the reward matrix

-The `rewardmat` keyword determines whether (part of) the reward for each state-action pair should be precomputed before the value function iteration.
+The `rewardcall` keyword determines whether (part of) the reward for each state-action pair should be precomputed before the value function iteration.
 Prebuilding requires more memory but less computations during the VFI.

-`:nobuild` - the reward is calculated during the VFI whenever it is required, i.e. just in time.
+`:jit` - the reward is calculated during the VFI whenever it is required, i.e. just in time.
 This requires little memory but more computations during the VFI.
 This is the default.

-`:prebuild` - precompute the reward matrix for each possible combination of states and actions before the VFI.
+`:pre` - precompute the reward for each possible combination of states and actions before the VFI.
 This requires more memory but less computations during the VFI.

-`:prebuild_partial` - precompute part of the reward function before the VFI that only depends on states, but not choices.
+`:pre_partial` - precompute part of the reward before the VFI that only depends on states, but not choices.
 From experience, this option is the fastest when combined with monotonicity and concavity.
-To exploit this option, we must separately define the inner and outer part of the reward function.
+To exploit this option, we must supply the inner and outer part of the reward function when defining the problem.
 The outer part is the same argument in `DDP` as the standard reward function and the partial reward function enters as a keyword arguement `rewardfunc_partial`.
-In the solver we must specify that the reward should be partially precomputed.
+In the solver we must then specify that the reward should be partially precomputed.

 ```julia
 function reward(Partial_Reward, vStateVars, Kprime)